 A woman with blonde, wavy hair and red lipstick, sitting on a tufted gray sofa in front of a decorative painting in an indoor setting.

-Her professional background spans finance, asset management, and transnational security.
-She most recently founded two ventures, Nellum & Co Global and Le Signal.
-Previously, she held roles at Bridgewater Associates, a global macro hedge fund, and Bloomberg L.P. / Geller & Co.
+Her professional background spans global asset management, international business, policy, and transnational security.
+She has founded two ventures, Nellum & Co Global and Le Signal, and previously held roles at Bridgewater Associates, a global macro hedge fund, and Bloomberg L.P. / Geller & Co.

 “In a lifetime we have many options, but not being curious, not seeking truth and knowledge, not understanding people and civilizations, past and present, throughout the cycles of humanity while not enjoying our time on Earth, those aren’t optional for me.
 It’s imperative to who I am, and in how my partner and I are raising our child.”